 HVAC emergency in Chicago?
 Call Bernie's Heating & A/C Service now!
 Same-day service available for all heating and cooling emergencies.

-Last summer a family in Lincoln Park called us cause there upstairs bedrooms were 12 degrees hotter then the main floor.
-There kids couldnt sleep.
-We installed a 3-zone system for $3,200 and now every floor stays comfortable.
-That 12 degree differance is gone.
+Last summer a family in Lincoln Park called us cause their upstairs bedrooms we're 12 degrees hotter than the main floor.
+Their kids couldn't sleep.
+We installed a 3-zone system for $$$ and now every floor stays comfortable.
+That 12 degree difference is gone.

 If your upstairs is 78°F while your basement is 62°F, zoning might help.
-Weve installed zone control in Chicago bungalows and two-story homes since 2008.
-But honest - its expensive ($2,500-4,000), and sometimes a mini-split or better insulation makes more sense.
+We've installed zone control in Chicago bungalows and two-story homes since 1992.
+But honest - it's expensive ($$$), and sometimes a mini-split or better insulation makes more sense.
 We'll tell you either way.

 These are real scenarios we see every week in Lakeview, North Center, Roscoe Village and across the north side.
-If any sound familar, zoning might actualy help:
+If any sound familar, zoning might actually help:

 What you do now: Crank the AC down to 65°F so upstairs hits 72°F - but now the main floor is freezing.